jeff-adkisson/swe-3643-fall-2024/homework/homework-2.md

 ## I Need Help

 Try Homework 2, then stop by my desk after any lecture for help.
 I almost always stay after to help students.
 You must attempt Homework 2 before requesting help.
 Remember that you have significant Internet resources to assist you.
-If you are having trouble with Homework 2, you can also expect me to review your Homework 1 effort, so do not skip that.
+If you are having trouble with Homework 2, you can also expect me to review your completed [Homework 1](homework-1.md) effort, so do not skip that.

 If you want me to review your work after you check it in, you are welcome to email the URL to your GitHub homework repository.

 ## Homework 2 Steps

-1. Perform Branch Analysis
+1. **Perform Branch Analysis**
    Study a block of pseudocode and convert it to a graph showing every possible path
-2. Convert to Operational Code
+2. **Convert Pseudocode to Operational Code**
    Convert the pseudocode to the language of your choice
-3. Write Unit Tests
+3. **Write Unit Tests**
    Write unit tests to achieve 100% coverage of every branch
-4. Perform Coverage Analysis
+4. **Perform Coverage Analysis**
    Execute coverage analysis in your JetBrains IDE
-5. Check-in Homework 2 to your GitHub Homework Repository Practice submitting completed code with a README to your source control repository
+5. **Check-in Homework 2 to your GitHub Homework Repository** Practice submitting completed code with a README to your source control repository

 #### Perform Branch Analysis